Likhith-Asapu/FoodOrder/README.md

 # FoodOrder

-DASS Assignment-1 required us to build a food ordering app.
+Food ordering app built from scratch using MERN stack.
 This is the non-dockerised version.

 To run frontend run following commands
 ```